coozila/apps/dragonflydb/README.md

 ## License

 This project is licensed under the MIT License.
-See the full license at: [Coozila License](https://github.com/coozila/apps/license.md).
+See the full license at: [Coozila!
+License](https://github.com/coozila/apps/license.md).

 ---